Start Where You Are

 What happened?
 Well, it turns out I don’t have an anxiety disorder – there was just a ton of alcohol messing with my nervous system on the daily.

 I haven’t self-harmed at all this year, which is a big deal for me.

 Oh!
 And on depression screening tests, I’ve scored closer to the mild depression side of things than the severe depression/please get professional help yesterday side.

 But, mostly?
 I’m actually starting to remember what it feels like to like things, to want to do things, to feel alive and present and grateful and excited about the future.
 So, I mean, if you’re already your friends’ DD, that’s awesome, but if not, maybe try it out for a week and see what happens.
 It can’t be any worse than whatever you’re feeling already, right?

-It’s hilarious that I’m so into essential oils because I have almost no sense of smell.
-Which comes in handy when half your job involves changing diapers.
+It’s hilarious that I’m so into essential oils because I have almost no sense of smell, which comes in handy when half your job involves changing diapers (I’m a toddler teacher by day).
 But there’s something to be said for the sensory experience of making your room smell like a boutique yoga studio.

-If you’re a psych nerd like me, then you also know that there is a link between our sense of smell and our emotions.
-So, yeah, it is possible to trick your brain into feeling (at least a little) happier, calmer, more energized, or more relaxed with the right essential oils.
-Yay for quick fixes.
+If you’re a psych nerd like me, then you also know that there’s a link between our sense of smell and our emotions.
+So, yeah, it is possible to trick your brain into feeling at least a little happier, calmer, more energized, or more relaxed with the right scents on hand.
+Yay for quick fixes!